yuan-ren/Advanced-Lane-Lines/README.md

 Sliding window searching was only used in the first frame of the video.
 Because lane positions in the next frame should not move too far, I searched the new postion based on previous results.
 This was implemented in function `search_lane_in_margin` in the 7th code cell of IPython notebook.

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculate the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in `get_curvature_and_offset` function in the 8th code cell of IPython notebook.
 The radius of curvature is computed according to the formula and method described in the classroom material.
 Polynomial fit was calculated in pixels.
 But because the curvature has to be calculated in real world matrics, I have to use a pixel to meter transformation and recompute the fit again.

 The mean of the lane pixels closest to the car gives us the center of the lane.
 The center of the image gives us the position of the car.
 The difference between the 2 is the offset from the center.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. An example image of result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in the function `inverse_transform()` in the 9th code cell of IPython notebook.
 Here is an example of my result on a test image: